Navalny: Putin's 'evil' takes centre-stage at Munich talks

 According to a Russian statement, Navalny died after suddenly falling unconscious in his prison cell in Kharp, a remote town in Siberia, some 1,900km north-east of Moscow.

-Russia told the world the same day US and European VIPs gathered in Germany for the Munich Security Conference (MSC), a yearly symposium on transatlantic affairs.
+Russia told the world the same day that US and European VIPs met in Germany for the Munich Security Conference (MSC), a yearly symposium on transatlantic affairs.

 The news also came in the run-up to the two-year anniversary of Russia's invasion of Ukraine on 24 February and Russia's presidential election on 15 March.